Eduardo V. Manalo: Administration

-He was the Executive Minister who officiated the Ordination of New Ministers outside the Philippines; in the Locale Congregation of Humble, Texas, USA last December 28, 2011.
+He was the Executive Minister who officiated the Ordination of New Ministers outside the Philippines; in the Local Congregation of Humble (Texas), USA last December 28, 2011.

-He was the Executive Minister who officiated the International Conference of Ministers, Ministerial Workers and Ministerial Students outside the Philippines in the Continent of America; in the Locale Congregation of Sacramento, California, USA last December 30, 2013.
+He was the Executive Minister who officiated the International Conference of Ministers, Ministerial Workers and Ministerial Students outside the Philippines in the Continent of America; in the Local Congregation of Sacramento (Northeast California), USA last December 30, 2013.

-He was the Executive Minister who officiated the Holy Supper Worship Service outside the Philippines; in the Locale Congregation of Seattle, Washington, USA last February 28, 2015.
+He was the Executive Minister who officiated the Holy Supper Worship Service outside the Philippines; in the Local Congregation of Seattle, Washington (Washington State), USA last February 28, 2015.

+Political appointments

-Manalo was appointed by President Rodrigo Duterte as Special Envoy for Overseas Filipino Concerns succeeding Roy Cimatu who held the position.
-Manalo's tenure began on January 30, 2018, and ended on January 29, 2019.
+Manalo was appointed by President Rodrigo Duterte as Special Envoy for Overseas Filipino Concerns, succeeding Roy Cimatu who held the position.
+Manalo's tenure lasted from January 30, 2018 to January 29, 2019.